Getting Started

 terminalbash

-npx wexts my-app
+npx wexts create my-app

 cd my-app